elitalon/elitalon.github.io/_posts/2023-09-02-always-be-gardening.md

 But there's also accidental complexity, which results from the choices we make in our solutions: the programming language, the architecture, unmanaged technical debt, the lack of a test harness, the naming of types and functions, etc.

-Our goal shouldn’t be to eliminate complexity entirely.
-I don’t think that's realistic.
+Our goal shouldn't be to eliminate complexity entirely.
+I don't think that's realistic.
 But we should aim to reduce it to the bare minimum, so that we can manage the code with comfort and confidence.

 ## OK, but is it _really_ that important?

 If you need another reason why gardening is important, let me tell you my experience at FAIRTIQ as an iOS developer.

 Historically we've had more Android than iOS developers in the company.
 This is common in many teams, because external factors specific to Android as a platform (e.g. the variety of vendors) sometimes require having more capacity.
 But after restructuring the Tech Team in 2019, I ended up in a squad where that imbalance was higher.